 The Heavy Music Awards have relentlessly championed new music and provided a platform for emerging talent from around the world.
 The key categories of Best UK Breakthrough Band presented by Primordial Radio and Best International Breakthrough Band reflect what has been a hugely exciting 12-month period in heavy music.

+Higher Power, Lotus Eater and Ithica epitomise the boundary-pushing new wave of British heavy music and are nominated Best UK Breakthrough Band; alongside pop-punk upstarts Hot Milk, Aberdeen’s finest Cold Years and genre-smashers Pengshui and Nova Twins – capitalizing on their performance at last year’s ceremony.
 Best International Breakthrough Band sees Mongolian metal outfit The Hu pick up their first nomination.
 Supergroup Simple Creatures led by Blink 182’s Mark Hoppus and All Time Low’s Alex Gaskarth are also nominated alongside Philadelphia hardcore mob Jesus Piece and the head turning industrial-nu-metal-goths SKYND.
 Flying the flag for Australia is Stand Atlantic alongside metalcore riffers Thornhill and Polaris.

 Best International Band presented by eOne reflects the rise of both fun and furious politically-aware punk with nominations for Fever 333,Stray From The Path and The Interrupters.
 Rock giants Tool who made their grand return with the stunning new album ‘Fear Inoculum’ and an enigmatic Download Festival headline set are up, as well as nods for German metal legends Rammstein and Slipknot.